-Domain: Leadership and Decision Making
+Domain: Leadership and De cision N Making

-lm plementa ation Stat tus
+Im plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Part ot Partially Data Sources/Supporting Evidence
+Indicator Examples or Evidence of Practice Not Part tially Data Sources/Supporting Evidence

-yet В Α Fully
+yet В A Fully

-School leaders provide job-embedded professional development for all school-based personnel, as appropriate for their job role, on best practices for inclusive education for all SWDs.
+15. School leaders provide job-embedded professional development for all school- based personnel, as appropriate for their job role, on best practices for inclusive education for all SWDs.
 Administrators identify collaborative teams, including general and special education staff, to participate in all PD related to effective inclusive practices.
 PD is provided through existing school structures, such as PLCs, faculty book studies, collaborative team planning, lesson study, peer coaching and critical friends groups.
 Strategies for effective inclusion are provided and modeled in the classroom setting.
-PD is provided to collaborative teams, to include the following topics.
-Curricular accommodations and modifications in general education classes and non-instructional activities Embedding IEP goals into the general education instructional activities and natural contexts Access points for math, language arts, science and social studies Universal design for learning (UDL) Differentiated instruction (DI) Classroom management strategies Data collection and analysis Accessible instructional materials Assistive technology Communication supports (AAC) Visual supports PBS Alignment of modified curriculum to general education standards Formative assessment Collaborative planning and teaching models Flexible scheduling Peer supports School-family communication/collaboration School leaders participate in professional development activities provided to teachers and staff on inclusive educational practices.
-School leaders provide electronic learning resources related to inclusive educational practices (e.g., FIN's Building Inclusive Schools) for all SWDs.
+PD is provided to collaborative teams, to include the following topics. - Curricular accommodations and modifications in general education classes and non-instructional activities - Embedding IEP goals into the general education instructional activities and natural contexts - Access points for math, language arts, science and social studies - Universal design for learning (UDL) Differentiated instruction (DI) Classroom management strategies - Data collection and analysis - Accessible instructional materials - Assistive technology - Communication supports (AAC) - Visual supports - Fiexible scheduling - Feer supports - School-family communication/collaboration School leaders participate in professional development activities provided to teachers and staff on inclusive educational practices.
+School leaders provide electronic learning resources related to inclusive educational practices.
+School leaders provide electronic learning resources related to inclusive educational practices (e.g., FIN's Building Inclusive educational practices (e.g., FIN's Building Inclusive Schools) for all SWDs.
 Outside resources, such as webinars, FIN, FDLRS, and CARD, are procured for the provision of PD.
-School leaders provide a published schedule of PD opportunities, made available General education teachers have opportunities to take courses offered pertaining to SWD's.
-ESE Support Facilitators, and select teachers participate in several professional development opportunities regarding SWD's.
+School leaders provide on published schedule of PD opportunities, made available throughout the school year, for all school person PD is provided through existing school structures, such as PLCs, faculty book studies, collaborative team planning, lesson study, peer coaching and critical friends groups.
+School leaders participate in professional development activities provided to teachers and staff on inclusive educational practices.

 personnel who are hired after the beginning of the school year.
 Suggested Measures: School's professional development plan, agendas/sign-in sheets from professional development activities and record of follow-up activities, master schedule (showing collaborative planning time), records of technical assistance activities and follow-up activities for school personnel. suppor Note: Aligns with District BPIE Indicators #13-#17 and #19.
 Please see the Appendices: Glossary of Terms for definitions of the above terms: access points, collaborative teams and visual supports.
 It is recommended that school administrators maintain an active role in the provision of PD activities for their faculty and staff.
 This includes participation in PD activities and monitoring of progress toward meeting PD goals for individual teachers and/or teams.
-Comm ents: I
+Comm Comments: